WHAT IS THIS USED FOR A FOUCAULT TESTER:

 For insight we can understand that this shift introduces an error of measurement called astigmatism.
 But it was already small and is negligible when it was 30-35 mm using the car headlight lamp, It is mostly negligible now with the use of Led.

 But the interesting part of this note is with focal lengths for which the Foucault test is eligible.
-IT IS
+And it is

 on the source itself the image of Doing local mind for positioning the Foucault tester, You must arrange in the middle where we have the fact of using a slit poIL VERTEX of the CONE which is the center of the radius of curvature of each zone of the series presented by Couder mask, and that is achieved by using a point source located in the center of curvature of the reflective area